iron-io/functions/fnctl/README.md

 - make test
 ```

+`app` (optional) is the application name to which this function will be pushed
+to.

-`image` is the name and tag to which this route will be pushed to and the route
+`image` is the name and tag to which this function will be pushed to and the
-updated to use it.
+route updated to use it.

 `route` (optional) allows you to overwrite the calculated route from the path
 position.
 You may use it to override the calculated route.